Colorado Mining & Minerals

 Colorado's Non-Energy Leasable Mineral Materials program has eight sodium leases and one oil shale research, development and demonstration lease.
 Colorado's Salable Mineral Materials program produced 346,406 cubic yards of mineral materials such as sand, gravel, and stone with a value of $370,856 in fiscal year 2015.

-For forms and information about mining in a specific Colorado field office, please click on the tabs below.
+For information about mining in a specific Colorado field office, please click on the tabs below.

 National Links